chappers/marl-offline-coordination/README.md

 *  [Space Invaders](https://www.pettingzoo.ml/atari/space_invaders) (use the default [OpenAi Gym](https://gym.openai.com/envs/SpaceInvaders-v0/) to train for single player)

-We will use rlkit to reimplement a number of the algorithms for simplicity sake. **All environments are discrete**
+We will use marlkit to reimplement a number of the algorithms for simplicity sake. **All environments are discrete**

 ```
 conda install pytorch==1.4.0 torchvision==0.5.0 cpuonly -c pytorch